aephex/.dot/README.md

 ## Todo

+- [ ] Add info about how to use bare repos
 - [ ] Clean up i3 keymaps
 - [ ] Describe monitor setup and how to change it (tl;dr assumes two)
 - [ ] Describe which apps are themed and how they are related